driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 download model:

-This will download the registred model from azure ml and save it in the ./inference directory on the created machine.
+This will download the registred model from azure ml and save it in the ./inference directory.
 ![github actions](./images/download-job.png){ width=600px }

 deploy model: